mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 Other services can access the database using its **hostname** and **port**, as they are part of the same private project network.
 It’s highly recommended that you utilize the **==connectionString==** environment variable that Zerops creates automatically for the database in non-HA mode.
 See also the explanation of environment variables specifics for HA mode below.
 More information related to **connectionString** can be found in the dedicated [environment variables](/documentation/environment-variables/how-to-access.html) section.
 See also a list of all automatically generated [environment variables](/documentation/environment-variables/helper-variables.html#postgresql) for the PostgreSQL service.

 <!-- markdownlint-disable DOCSMD004 -->
-::: info Environment variables specifics for HA mode Due to the Patroni cluster functionality, you can use an additional connection string to connect to the database in HA mode.
+::: tip Environment variables specifics for HA mode Due to the Patroni cluster functionality, you can use an additional connection string to connect to the database in HA mode.
 It is ==**connectionStringReplicas**== , used to connect to any member (all standby replica instances + the current primary instance) of the database cluster to retrieve already existing data (only reading operations via SQL SELECT queries).
 The corresponding  ==**portReplicas**== environment variable value is used under the hood.

 The names of ==**connectionString**== and ==**port**== are kept the same, but in HA mode, using them is reserved for creating a connection to the current primary instance and mainly processing all data modification requests (via SQL INSERT, UPDATE, and DELETE statements).
 And of course, any SELECT statement can also be sent, nothing prevents this from happening.